zazuko/ontology-manager/README.md

 * Deleting the DB to start over:
     * `make reset`

+## Deployment

+Run an editor container with the above env variables.

+## E2E tests

+1. `npm run e2e`
+1. `npm run e2e:open`

 ## Architecture

 ### 2 Services

 1. A Postgres Database
 1. A web backend made of:
-    * A Nuxt app, using Apollo as GraphQL client.
+    * A Nuxt app, using Apollo as GraphQL client
+    * A Nuxt Server Middleware that is trifid-core
     * A Nuxt Server Middleware implemented as an Express API
         * This is where the forge-specific functionality (GitHub, GitLab, …) is implemented
         * Configurable via `nuxt.config.js`